-Risks of material misstatement • Existence and inappropriate valuation of the investment portfolio • Incomplete or inaccurate income recognition through failure to recognise proper income entitlements or apply appropriate accounting treatment Audit scope • We performed an audit of the complete financial information of the Company and its wholly owned subsidiary Personal Assets Trust Administration Company Limited ("the Group") Materiality • Overall Group materiality of £6.4 million (2015: £6.1 million) which represents 1% of total equity
+Key audit matters • Incomplete or inaccurate revenue recognition, including classification as revenue or capital items in the Income Statement.
+Incorrect valuation and existence of the investment portfolio.
+Audit scope • We performed an audit of the complete financial information of the Parent company and its only wholly owned subsidiary PATAC Limited (collectively "the Group").
+Materiality • Overall Group materiality of £8.59m which represents 1% of total equity.